microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/GBB.ConversationalKM.WebUI/README.md

   1. To run the UI locally you must install .NET Core 3.1 (NOTE: this is not the latest version and must be installed explicitly)

-  2. Open the GBB.ConversationalKM.sln file in Visual studio
+  2. Open the GBB.ConversationalKM.sln file in Visual Studio

   3. Click the play button with IIS Express![image](/images/Troubleshooting/image.png)